 What is Shuffleboard Wax made of?

 Most of the shuffleboard waxes on the market are made from perfectly round beads of silicone.
-These dry beads come in a powder form and act to reduce the friction on the shuffleboard table.
+These dry beads come in a powder form and reduce the friction on the shuffleboard table.

 Can you clean Shuffleboard Wax?

 As weird as that sounds, it is indeed possible to clean wax.
 Once you remove it from the table, you can use a sieve and bucket to clean it.
 Pour it into the sieve and shake it to eliminate any dirt.